petkaantonov/bluebird/docs/docs/api/promise.coroutine.md

 **Tip**

-You are able to yield non-promise values by adding your own yield handler using  [`Promise.coroutine.addYieldHandler`](.)
+You are able to yield non-promise values by adding your own yield handler using  [`Promise.coroutine.addYieldHandler`](.) or calling `Promise.coroutine()` with a yield handler function as `options.yieldHandler`.
 </markdown></div>

 <div id="disqus_thread"></div>